 Somewhere to Stay in Cacela Velha?

 Cacela Velha is a tiny village but is does have several charming options if you’d like to stay and experience a quiet evening.
 Vila Ria Formosa is a two bedroom villa located within the walls of the historic village.
 Nearby Vila Nova Cacela Velha is a slightly bigger town and has a wider array of options for you.
-Alternatively, you’ll also find a selection of guesthouses and bed and breakfasts available on Airbnb.

 Should you visit Cacela Velha?